Jhy9/Simple-substitution-cipher-solver/Documentation/Implementation.md

 Space complexity of trie is O(n) where n is the word count of dictionary.

 ## Solver
+Solver attempts to create translating array that can translate ciphered words into actual words.
+This is done in two stages.

 ### Initialization
+Initially solver compares letter frequencies of ciphered text to letter frequencies.
+Based on that it creates first version of translating array.
+Ciphered texts letter frequencies are also kept for next stage.

 ### Switching
+Switching is done in cycles that go like this:
+  1. Algorithm picks 30 random words from ciphered text
+  2. These words are translated using current best translating array and result is saved for comparison
+  3. Algorithm starts swapping process:
+       - Two letters positions are switched in translating array.
+Switch priorities are determined by relative letter frequencies that were saved in initialization.
+       - Picked words are translated and result is compared to result in step 2.
+       - If this new result is better, go to step 1
+       - If this result is worse, revert change and continue switching
+       - If no valid switches are found by predetermined point, go to step 1

+  Switching is stopped, if it has either gone full 10000 cycles or algorithm hasn't found a valid switch in 50 consecutive ones.

+### Complexities
+Space complexity of solver is O(n) where n is the size of ciphered text.

+Time complexity of solver is approximately O(1).
+It is somewhat dependant on complexity of ciphered text but that complexity cannot be properly described in O-notation.

 ## Solver handler